 If your mobility challenge is based on your health, being clear with your healthcare team about how to optimize the mobility you still possess is key.
 Always strive to do your very best and to get better, if possible.
 Speak with your doctor about physical and/or occupational therapy to help you get moving again.

 As we age, getting around can become more difficult.
-You may find you’re in need of a wheelchair or a walking stick.
+You may find you need a wheelchair or a walking stick.
 The fact is that mobility can become a challenge.
 This may be due to a variety of reasons, illness is not the only problem.
 What’s important to understand is that you can still get around to:

 - Take care of errands